Bradshaw International: History

 The company was founded in 1969.

 In 2004, the brand "captured 43% of the nationwide market for kitchen ware sold at supermarkets and drug stores - inventory for all of which will pass through the headquarters complex when the operation is at 100 percent by the end of March".
 The brand is sold at "Albertsons, Food 4 Less, Gelsons, Harman's, Kitchen Collection, Raley's, Safeway, Sav-on Drug, Stater Brothers and Vons".

 In 2005, the company introduced "new can opener called the goodcook Orbi Safecut Can Opener".

 In February 2011, Top Chef star, Fabio Viviani, formed a partnership with the company's moka division, Bialetti.
 Bradshaw hoped Viviani would bring "appeal to their newest products [that] year.

 In 2012, Arbor Investments sold Bradshaw International to ONCAP.

+In January 2014, Butler Home Products, a division of Bradshaw International, acquired specific cleaning and garment care businesses from The oneCARE Company.

+In June 2016, Butler Home Products, a division of Bradshaw International, acquired Clean Ones Corp.

 In 2018, the company released "GoodCook Meal Prep Containers".

 In March 2021, Bradshaw Home acquired a company named Architec Housewares.

 In October 2021, ONCAP has completed the sale Bradshaw Home to Arbor Investments.